frank26080115/baseflight/README.md

 32 bit fork of the MultiWii RC flight controller firmware

-Before making any contributions, take a note of the https://github.com/multiwii/baseflight/wiki/CodingStyle
+Before making any contributions, take a note of the https://github.com/multiwii/baseflight/wiki/

+This fork has some changes that are described in detail at https://github.com/frank26080115/baseflight/wiki/

 binaries
 ========